MaJerle/stm32-cube-cmake-vscode/README.md

 Let's start with CMake setup for project description.

-### Prepare CMakeLists.txt file
+## Prepare CMakeLists.txt file

 Every CMake-based application requires `CMakeLists.txt` file *in the root directory*, that describes the project and provides input information for build system generation.

-> Root `CMakeLists.txt` file is also called top-level CMake file
+> Root `CMakeLists.txt` file is sometimes called *top-level CMake* file

-Essential things for `CMakeLists.txt` file we need to provide:
+Essential things described in `CMakeLists.txt` file:

-- Toolchain information, such as GCC configuration
+- Toolchain information, such as GCC configuration with build flags
 - Project name
 - Source files to build with compiler, C, C++ or Assembly files
-- Setting include paths for compiler to find functions, defines, ... (`-I`)
+- List of include paths for compiler to find functions, defines, ... (`-I`)
-- Set linker script path for final linking process
+- Linker script path
-- Set compilation defines, or sometimes called *preprocessor defines* (`-D`)
+- Compilation defines, or sometimes called *preprocessor defines* (`-D`)
 - Cortex-Mxx and floating point settings for instruction set generation

-### Open project in VSCode
+## Open project in VSCode

 We will configure all files inside VSCode directly as it has its own editor.